-There are three general programs through which students can qualify for commissions in the naval service: The U. S. Naval Academy, The Naval Reserve Officer Training Corps (NROTC) Navy or Marine option programs, and direct accession through Officer Candidate School.
-The NROTC program at Tulane University offers students the opportunity to earn a commission in the Navy or Marine Corps through four-year, three-year, and two-year scholarship programs, and through the NROTC College Program.
-Students matriculating to Tulane University, who have not already been awarded an NROTC scholarship, may participate in the NROTC College Program and compete for a three year scholarship.
+The Naval Reserve Officer Training Corps (NROTC) program at Tulane University offers students the opportunity to earn a commission in the Navy or Marine Corps.
+Students typically earn a scholarship out of high school.
+Students matriculating to Tulane University, who have not already been awarded an NROTC scholarship, may participate in the NROTC College Program and compete for a scholarship.
 These students are selected from applicants each year by the Professor of Naval Science.

-NROTC Scholarship Program students are selected annually on a nationwide competitive basis.
-They receive four-year scholarships that include full tuition, university fees, uniforms, a $375 textbook stipend, and a $250-$400 per-month subsistence stipend.
+NROTC Scholarship rewards students with full tuition, university fees, uniforms, a $375 textbook stipend, and a $250-$400 per-month subsistence stipend.
 Scholarship students participate in paid summer training periods and receive commissions in the Navy or Marine Corps Reserve as Ensigns or Second Lieutenants upon graduation.
-They have a minimum four-year active duty obligation after commissioning, followed by four years in the inactive reserves.
+They have a minimum five-year active duty obligation after commissioning, followed by five years in the inactive reserves.

-NROTC College Program students are selected from applicants each year by the professor of naval science.
-First-year students may apply to participate in the college program any time during their initial year.
-They participate in a four-year naval science program with one paid summer training period (between the junior and senior years) and receive commissions in the Navy or Marine Corps Reserve upon graduation.
-They incur a minimum four-year active duty obligation, followed by four years in the inactive reserves.
+NROTC College Program students are selected from applicants each year by the Professor of Naval Science.
+First-year students may apply to participate in the college program at the beginning of their first or second year.
+College program students compete nationally for a three-year NROTC scholarship.
+During the sophomore year, non-scholarship students compete for "Advanced Standing".
+"Advanced Standing" guarantees the student a commission in the service upon graduation.
+Students failing to attain "Advanced Standing" are dismissed from the program.
+College Program students participate in one paid summer training period (between the junior and senior years) and receive commissions in the Navy or Marine Corps Reserve upon graduation.
+They incur a minimum five-year active duty obligation, followed by four years in the inactive reserves.
 College program students are furnished uniforms and naval science textbooks and a subsistence stipend of $350-$400 per month during their junior and senior years.
-Additionally, four-year college program students may compete nationally for a three-year NROTC scholarship.